SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - pugundhu irundhu – instead of having AzhwAr try to reach him, emperumAn himself entered AzhwAr’s heart and stayed there firmly.

 What did he do after entering?

 - thIdhu avam kedukkum – two explanations:

-- thIdhu – all vices that were knowingly committed before thiruviruththam 1 “poy ninRa gyAnam“, i.e., all vices that were committed before being blessed by emperumAn with true knowledge. avam – all mistakes that were unknowingly committed after acquiring knowledge.
+- thIdhu – all vices which were knowingly committed before thiruviruththam 1 “poy ninRa gyAnam“, i.e., all vices which were committed before being blessed by emperumAn with true knowledge. avam – all mistakes which were unknowingly committed after acquiring knowledge.
 By these two, the hurdles which stop one from attaining bhagavAn are explained.